reachtokish/my-blogs/setup-react-with-webpack-and-babel/BLOG.md

-# Setup react with webpack and babel
+# Setup a basic react application with webpack and babel

 ![Setup react with webpack and babel](chris-henry-y1w8EXMDPxs-unsplash.jpg) *Photo by Chris Henry / @chrishenryphoto / Unsplash*